Las Grietas Excursion

 - Swim or snorkel in the crystaline waters of Las Grietas.

-- Watch (or join) the locals leaping from the shear cliff walls.
+- Watch (or join) the locals leaping from the new wooden platform.

 English Name: Las Grietas Spanish Name: Las Grietas